I SURVIVED THE OPIOID CRISIS.

 I learned that the Sackler family, whose name I knew from museums and galleries, were responsible for the epidemic.
 This family formulated, marketed, and distributed OxyContin.
 I decided to make the private public by calling them to task.
 My first action is to publish personal photographs from my own history.

 The Sackler fortune comes from drugs.
-Their family company, Purdue Pharma, has made billions pushing prescription pills with predatory marketing techniques, especially their blockbuster opiate, OxyContin.
-Despite research that shows its highly addictive potential and minimal clinical effectiveness, Purdue Pharma pushed their drug directly through physicians as a miraculous solution to any kind of pain.
-Purdue is now on a worldwide campaign to expand OxyContin’s reach.
-The Sackler family made billions by exploiting our physical and emotional pain, and our cultural institutions are complicit in whitewashing their reputation by accepting the Sacklers’ toxic philanthropy.
+Their family companies (Purdue Pharma in America, and Mundipharma in Europe) have made billions pushing prescription pills with predatory marketing techniques, especially their blockbuster opiate, OxyContin.
+Despite research that shows its highly addictive potential and minimal clinical effectiveness, the Sacklers pushed their drug directly through physicians as a miraculous solution to any kind of pain.
+They are now on a worldwide campaign to expand OxyContin’s reach through Mundipharma.
+The Sackler family made billions by exploiting our physical and emotional pain, and our cultural institutions are complicit in whitewashing their reputation by accepting the Sackler’s toxic philanthropy.